render-engine/render-engine/docs/docs/index.md

 * **[Collection](render_engine/collection.html)** - A group of webpages built from the same template, organized in a single directory
 * **[Site](render_engine/site.html)** - The container that helps to render all Pages and Collections in with uniform settigns and variables

-### The 4th Layer
-Your site will have an _Engine_ as well.
-This is your templating engine and is Jinja2 by default.
-You can of course supply your own engine if you like.

-You can expand any of these areas to customize your engine to your liking.

 ## As simple/complex as required

 - Create your own templates to design the site your way (or don't and still get HTML)